 Our suppliers and business partners are expected to:

 We set out the steps Sumitomo Corporation Group has taken to help ensure that modern slavery and human trafficking are not taking place in SC Group's business or supply chains.
 The statement is approved by the board of directors of Sumitomo Corporation as the parent company of Sumitomo Corporation Group.

-In March 2015, we held a seminar for employees of the Company and Group companies on the link between business activities and human rights.
-An outside specialist was invited to serve as an instructor for this seminar, through which information was provided on human rights issues that warrant particular attention in our business.
-The seminar covered a variety of topics with regard to the relationship between business activities and human rights.
+In fiscal 2014, we held a seminar on human rights issues that warrant particular attention in our business.
+The seminar, which was attended by 131 employees of the Company, covered a variety of topics with regard to the relationship between business activities and human rights.
 Specific topics included examples of incidents in which human rights abuses have led to the materialization of reputation risks as well as methods of evaluating the impact of a particular activity on human rights.
-After participating in the seminar, one employee expressed his belief that such educational activities should be conducted on an ongoing basis to raise human rights awareness and instill these concepts into the minds of employees.
-Moreover, he stated these efforts were particularly necessary given the diverse and global nature of the Group's business.
+After participating in the seminar, one employee expressed the view that it would be helpful for such educational activities to be conducted on an ongoing basis in order to raise human rights awareness and instill the concepts into the minds of employees.
+Moreover, he contended that these efforts were particularly necessary given the diverse and global nature of the Group's business.